rafarmerjr1/BlackJack/README.md

 # BlackJack

 Next items to do:
-- implement better state handling
-- implement error handling
+- implement error handling logic
 - add Ace handling logic
-- Convert program to Flask REST API
-- Write frontend - maybe jinja or some other framework like https://streamlit.io/
-- Obtain images of a card deck.
+- check player balance at each wager
+- input checking

 After application is done, create two ways of hosting - docker and AWS:
 - Write terraform or Python IaC